 One Year in the Autism Diaries

-And so the circle has come full back to where it is from.
+And so the circle has come fully back to where it is from.
 It has been one year that I knew my path had gone somewhat off the things I thought I knew.
 It would be a further two months of waiting for the official handing down of my son’s Autism diagnosis.

-But, on October 26 the carefully crafted fragile glass blown dreams and hopes of perfectly normal shattered at my feet.
+But, on October 26 the carefully crafted fragile glass-blown dreams and hopes of perfectly normal shattered at my feet.
 And there were moments of course when I wondered if I had it in me at all to bend and retrieve the things I could, or, would I let them stream away from my grasp altogether.
 And there will be many, many, moments as I go on that I will wonder again.

 Because that is life, nothing remains and yet it always, always returns to visit again those well-worn grooves.
 It pauses in the same spots we’ve wallowed in before and exquisitely we experience it all over again though it may wear a slightly different mask.
 It is life’s giggling little paradox.
 This too shall pass and then return again and again.